GlucNAc/ZipArchiveManager/README.md

 ### Extracting files from a ZipArchive

-To extract files from a zip archive, simply use `ZipArchiveManager::extractFiles`:
+To extract files from a zip archive, simply use the `ZipArchiveManager::extractFiles` method:

 ```php
 use GlucNAc\ZipArchiveManager\ZipArchiveManager;